J. D. Harmon

-Jadarion Johntavian better known as J. D. Harmon (born January 18, 1994) is an American football safety who is currently a free agent.
+Jadarion Johntavian better known as J. D. Harmon (born January 18, 1994) is an American former football safety.
 He signed with the Cleveland Browns as an undrafted free agent in 2017.
 He played college football at Kentucky.

 Professional career

 Harmon signed with the Cleveland Browns as an undrafted free agent on May 4, 2017.
-He was waived on 1st September, 2017 during roster cutdowns.
+He was waived on 1 September 2017 during roster cutdowns.